Coffee Lovers Diet: The Key to Health and Weight Loss?

 Dr. Arnot sells his own brand of high-phenol coffee (Dr. Danger Coffee), so there is a potential conflict of interest.
 Arnot has also filed a patent on the high-phenol method of making coffee.

 I wouldn’t argue that high-phenol coffee is better for one’s health than low-phenol because antioxidants are one of the key factors in coffee’s health promoting effects, but people would notice these benefits over time, not immediately.

 Dr. Arnot says that people feel better immediately after his coffee when compared to their normal brew.
 The problem with that logic is that Greek style brewing also has more caffeine per ounce than a typical western brew.
 So if people suddenly switch from one to the other, they will feel a difference because of the caffeine levels.

 It’s also worth noting that traditionally both Greek and Turkish-style coffee are served with sugar and can be pretty sweet.
 I would assume that the Ikarians also consumed their coffee this way (although cannot verify this).

 Healthy eating and getting more antioxidants through natural products like coffee does have a positive influence on one’s mind, weight, and longevity.
 But, Dr. Arnot’s diet would have a little more credibility if he didn’t have his own brand of coffee attached to it and if he conducted scientifically valid studies to support his theory.

-There’s also no reason why a person can’t add a little cream and sugar to their coffee if desired.
+There’s also no reason why a person can’t add a little cream and sugar if desired.
 This doesn’t change the antioxidant factor of the coffee and typically adds only a few calories.
 It’s far more important for people to cut out sugary drinks like soda and even fruit juice than it would be to skip the teaspoon of sugar and splash of cream in their coffee.

 Dr. Arnot’s book is available on Amazon.com.